peatrc/bc_terrain_parser/README.md

 The BC Terrain Classification System is a scheme designed for the classification of surficial materials, landforms and geomorphological processes of a mappable area.
-The standards for this system are outlined in great detail in the [BC TERRAIN CLASSIFICATION SYSTEM FOR BRITISH COLUMBIA V.2 1997](https://www2.gov.bc.ca/assets/gov/environment/natural-resource-stewardship/nr-laws-policy/risc/terclass_system_1997.pdf)
+The standards for this system are outlined in great detail in the [Terrain Classification System for British Columbia v.2 (1997)](https://www2.gov.bc.ca/assets/gov/environment/natural-resource-stewardship/nr-laws-policy/risc/terclass_system_1997.pdf)

 This script takes as input a single string of alphanumeric characters which represent the characteristics of terrain encoded by the classification system and returns a list